bonitasoft/bonita-doc/md/log-in-and-log-out.md

 # Log in and log out

-How to log in or log out to the Bonita Portal.
+How to log in or log out of the Bonita Portal.

 You can also switch between users with different rights,(e.g. user profile and admin profile), to access different management menus.